microsoft/LightGBM/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 Please search your question on previous issues, Stack Overflow (https://stackoverflow.com/questions/tagged/lightgbm) or other search engines before you open a new one.

+Also, for bugs and unexpected issues, please check the latest master branch first.
 -->

 ## How you are using LightGBM?